 It’s all about saving the butterflies and the bees lately.
 With good reason.
 Without them we’re pretty much screwed.
-If you’d like to take your monarch butterfly saving to the next level, this post is for you.
+If you’d like to take your monarch butterfly saving to the next level you can create a Monarch Waystation.

 If you’ve been following me for any length of time you know two things about me.
 I like any food made out of a potato and I raise monarch butterflies in the summer.

 I’ve been raising monarchs for around 15 years and to my credit haven’t once tried to feed them a potato.
 The ONLY reason for that is because Monarch caterpillars only eat one thing every single day of their life; milkweed.
 It’s their only food source.
 Period.

 So when people go around pulling out milkweed from their lawns and gardens because it’s invasive or ugly or whatever – they’re pulling out the only plant in the world that a Monarch butterfly needs for survival.
 No milkweed?
 No Monarchs.
 It’s as simple as that.